 Get branding tips and expert advice delivered straight to your inbox.

 Rebrands are risky business.
 But there are plenty of real-world examples of companies that took the leap and reaped the rewards.
 If you’re debating whether or not you should rebrand, use the following case studies as inspiration for what you can achieve.
+For small businesses and large enterprises alike, rebrands can present new opportunities to engage your consumers and reaffirm your brand’s values.
 Whether your goal is to maintain a healthy, dynamic brand, reinvent your business after a crisis or it’s simply time for an upgrade, you’ve come to the right place.

 We’ve rounded up eleven of the buzziest rebrands to keep you inspired with fresh ideas for your own marketing makeover.
 How do you think they fared?